 Our camps, on average, have a 25% chance of having an open space become available after it becomes full.

-While it’s recommended to still sign-up for the waitlist, it is also recommended to register for the same camp (LEGO Robotics, Stop-Motion Animation, Video Game Design, or Computer Programming) in another near-by location.
+While it’s recommended to still sign-up for the waitlist, it is also recommended to either register for the same camp in another nearby location, or register for another camp of interest.
 If a space becomes available to you, you may call us to transfer into the camp space that just became available.

 Can Camp Take a 13th Camper?